 Culturally and Linguistically Diverse (CALD) Dementia Research Action Plan

 The Culturally and Linguistically Diverse (CALD) Dementia Research Action Plan includes research priorities and guiding principles identified to increase inclusion of CALD Australians in dementia research, and improve dementia health and care equity for all Australians.
 The Action Plan was developed by the NNIDR and the National Ageing Research Institute (NARI).
 For further information, please refer to the NHMRC National Institute for Dementia Research.

 We are committed to evaluating the significant $200 million BDRI investment to better understand the impact of dementia research funding and to identify areas of need for future investment in this area.

 Consumer involvement in dementia research

-NHMRC understands and values the importance of meaningful engagement with consumers throughout all stages of research and health care.
-NHMRC encourages the active involvement of people living with dementia, their carers and families, and the wider community in dementia research.
-More information on NHMRC consumer and community engagement can be found here.
+We understand and value the importance of meaningful engagement with consumers throughout all stages of research and health care.
+We encourage the active involvement of people living with dementia, their carers and families, and the wider community in dementia research.
+More information can be found at NHMRC consumer and community engagement.